Skip to Content

 Paralegal Studies Certificate

 Students must possess an A.A. degree or higher from a regionally accredited institution to be eligible for the certificate.
-The Paralegal Studies Certificate is a one-year course of study consisting of 30 units of legal specialty courses.
+The Paralegal Studies Certificate is a one-year course of study consisting of 30 units of legal specialty courses and a minimum of 9 units must be completed through synchronous instruction.
 Legal courses cover basic substantive and procedural areas including civil litigation, legal research and legal writing, contracts, and torts, in addition to electives within the program.
 This certificate is in full compliance with California Business and Professions Code section 6450 regarding preparation for work in this field.

 Certificate Requirements